json-schema-org/json-schema-spec/proposals/propertyDependencies.md

 ### Limitations

-The problem of choosing an alternative based on a property value could apply for a value of any JSON type, but `propertyDependencies` only solves this problem when the value is a string.
+The problem of choosing a subschema based on a property value could apply for a value of any JSON type, but `propertyDependencies` only solves this problem when the value is a string.
 One of the main goals of this keyword is to define something that's intuitive enough and easy enough to use that people will actually use it rather than fallback to `oneOf` because it's simple.
 Achieving those goals means that some trade-offs need to be made. {{alternatives}} lists